 By employing strict controls, randomised controlled trials (RCTs) ensure high internal validity and their data currently form the bedrock of evidence used to inform regulatory decisions and clinical guidelines.

-Yet despite their gravitas within traditional paradigms of pharmacovigilance, the numerous controls used by RCTs impair the generalisability of their results; strict inclusion criteria result in a highly homogenous sample of 'ideal' patients free from co-morbidities and with good adherence.
-Time restrictions may also prevent examination of the many long-term factors (e.g. patient tolerance) health care professionals must consider in real-life practice.
-The information we provide on real-world outcomes can be used to supplement and build upon RCT-derived data in order to provide a more complete therapy assessment.
+Yet despite their gravitas within traditional paradigms of pharmacovigilance, the numerous controls employed by RCTs impair the generalisability of their results; strict inclusion criteria result in a highly homogenous sample of 'ideal' patients while their limited time frame prevents examination of long-term factors physicians must consider in real-life practice.
+Observational and pragmatic trials provide valuable supplementary data on the comparative effectiveness and safety of interventions in the real world setting.